 In 2023, the NHVR offered $1.5 million in funding to industry to develop chain of responsibility training.

-They did they because they wanted consistent and accurate messaging about the chain of responsibility, the primary duty and the executive duty.
-5 years after the amendment they admitted they got it wrong.
+They did this because they wanted consistent and accurate messaging about the chain of responsibility, the primary duty and the executive duty.

-There was still mass confusion over the chain of responsibility, the primary duty, the legal standard of ‘so far as is reasonably practicable’ and the shared responsibility.
+5 years after the amendment there was still mass confusion about these topics and the underpinning concepts of the legal standard of ‘so far as is reasonably practicable’ and the shared responsibility.

 Here’s a quick 101 of some terms used in the HVNL